flowchain/flowchain-app/README.md

 You could send a PR to [flowchain](https://github.com/flowchain/flowchain).
 You flowchain component will also be listed at [flowchain.io](http://flowchain.io).

-## Design Notes
+## Why and What

+* Instead of the classical monolithic application programming model.
+Flowchain is the flow-based programming.

+* Flowchain is a flow-based runtime for JavaScript IoT application server.

-* Flowchain is designing for Serverless IoT server in a simpilicy way.
-And it is a better approach to write IoT application servers.
+* Flowchain is a better approach to write IoT application servers.

-* Flowchain is a **Graph Server** based upon [devify-server](https://github.com/DevifyPlatform/devify-server).
+* Flowchain is based on [devify-server](https://github.com/DevifyPlatform/devify-server).

-* Unlike the legacy monolithic application programming model.
-Flowchain is the flow-based programming model.

-* Flowchain is one-way data flows.
+* Flowchain is one-way data flow design.

 ## Internals

-* Flowchain has a ultra light-weight flow-based runtime called **fb0**. *fb0* is tiny with 300+ lines code.
+* Flowchain has a ultra-lightweight flow-based runtime called **fb0**. *fb0* is tiny with 300+ lines code.

 * Flowchain has CoAP/WebSocket URI-based protocol servers for interoperating with IoT devices.